NeeRaj-2401/RisvaRachnaTask/ReadME.md

 This repository contains examples of APIs implemented in Node.js.

+**Note: Before running the API examples, make sure to install the required dependencies by running `npm i` in the app directory.**

 ## A. User Login API

 This API allows users to log in using a username and password.
 The API enforces certain requirements for the username and password as follows: